An ADA Knowledge Translation Center Research Brief

 What is the ADA?

 The Americans with Disabilities Act (ADA) passed on July 26, 1990.
 It provides a legal framework for people with disabilities to challenge discrimination.
 The ADA’s importance extends well beyond the court system.
 The ADA is also a broader symbol of bipartisan support for disability inclusion in all parts of public life.
 Under the ADA, disability is formally recognized as a source of discrimination.
 It is similar to how “race, color, religion, sex, or national origin” is recognized by the Civil Rights Act of 1964.
-The ADA is a civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.
+The ADA provides a legal framework for individuals with disabilities to challenge discriminatory practices in work settings, state and local government, and places of public use.
 The larger goal of the law is to assure equality of opportunity, full participation, independent living, and economic self-sufficiency for all individuals with disabilities.

 HIGHLIGHTS OF FINDINGS